WilliamLievesley/My-Cyber-Security-Projects/Project List/Cybersecurity Incident Report - TCP Logs.md

 - The continuous **SYN requests** from IP `203.0.113.0` indicate a **SYN Flood Attack**.
-- The server begins to show signs of struggle, with the server unable to respond to new incoming requests due to resource exhaustion indicated with the log in **yellow**.
+- The server begins to show signs of struggle, with the server unable to respond to new incoming requests due to resource exhaustion indicated with the logs in **yellow**.

 ---